 For those of my readers who may not know me well, let me share for a moment: I am an artist and always have been.
 I have loved creating beautiful things since as far back as I can remember, but I never create for myself.
 That is not where the joy in being an artist lies for me.
 When I create something, I always have a clear idea of whom I intend to gift it to.
 I cannot count how many works of art I have created over the years and I do not own a single one of them.
-For some reason, it feels strange for me to keep a piece for my own enjoyment, so when I was in my twenties, I started taking a photograph of everything I created before I gifted it, that way I could always remember them.
+I can’t help but to share the love!
+So, when I was in my twenties, I started taking a photograph of everything I created before I gifted it, that way I could always remember each piece.
 I had quite the collection saved on my hard drive, which ended up getting crowded with school papers (English major, amiright?), resumes, movies and, of course, photographs.
 I moved everything over to an external hard drive thinking “Oh, how responsible and cautious am I?!
 This is great!”

 Nope.
 No, no, no. Huge fail and ugh, how my heart aches every time I have thought about it since that fateful day that my hard drive crashed!

 I brought it in to a company specializing in data recovery and was told that no, they could not help me.
 The things, the wonderful memories I lost!
 Not only was it the photographic proof of my gifted art pieces, but also countless photographs of memories and experiences in my life: photos of my friends and me in high school and college, birthday celebrations, boating with family, camping and backpacking trips.
 All those beautiful memories I won’t ever get to see again or print and share with my kids, or their kids.

 And something else I can share for those who may not know: my memory is terrible!
 I have developed tactics to help, but man, that “mom brain” is NO joke!
 The more time that passes between now and the moments that made up those photographs, the more I forget and the more I regret the loss of all those files.